fowles/unleashing-protobuf-evolution/index.md

 **SLOW DOWN**

 **Fortunately, protobuf has semantics for unknown fields baked into it.
-Schema evolution has been planned for from the beginning.
-This sort of evolution is the bread and butter of protobuf.**
+Schema evolution has been planned for from the beginning and is thus handled smoothly.**

 You could imagine adding new tag types.
-But that requires updating parsers to accept the new format and wait years to decades for all existing parsers to roll out updates before serializers can emit them.
+But that requires updating parsers to accept the new format and waiting years to decades for all existing parsers to roll out updates before serializers can emit them.
 This is the sort of effort that we only want to do once a decade.
 But we are focused neither on Schema Message Evolution (which is well handled) nor on Wire Format Evolution.
 We are focused on API evolution.

 *ADVANCE*